EV plug types explained: Everything you need to know about electric car charging

 The CHAdeMO connector is capable of bi-directional charging (as in it can feed energy from the vehicle to the grid or a home wallbox.)
 The current standard CHAdeMO 2.0 chargers can charge a vehicle at up to 400kW at peak power, but the association says the currently-under-development CHAdeMO 3.0 will provide up to 900kW.
 CHAdeMO 3.0 could prove more popular than its currently available predecessor as it is working with the China Electricity Council on the new standard.

 While the Type 2 CCS combo has emerged as the dominant DC charger in Australia, many popular DC charging stations manufactured by Tritium will have a CHAdeMO connector cable.
-Popular vehicles which have a CHAdeMO port in our market are limited to the Nissan Leaf, although as more Japanese and Chinese manufacturers offer electric cars in Australia, this may change.
+Popular vehicles which have a CHAdeMO port in our market are limited to the Nissan Leaf and Mitsubishi Outlander, although as more Japanese and Chinese manufacturers offer electric cars in Australia, this may change.

 If the Tesla connector looks familiar, that’s because it is a variation of the more widely used Type 2 Mennekes connector.
 So much so that Tesla vehicles can use a Type 2 outlet, but the brand’s proprietary charging infrastructure locks other users out.

 The Tesla network follows the Mennekes charging connectors capabilities of AC charging at up to 7.2kW, 11kW, or 22kW depending on the station and car, while DC 'Superchargers' are capable of providing up to 250kW of charging power, but generally in Australia we are limited to 120kW.